MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-inbound-synch-ms-graph.md

 	2. Create the Exchange hybrid writeback job

 ### Schema verification
-Prior to enabling and using Exchange hybrid writeback, cloud sync needs to determine whether or not the on-premises Active Directory has been extended to include the Exchange schema.
+Before you enable and using Exchange hybrid writeback, cloud sync needs to determine whether or not the on-premises Active Directory has been extended to include the Exchange schema.

 You can use the [directoryDefinition:discover](/graph/api/synchronization-directorydefinition-discover?tabs=http&preserve-view=true&view=graph-rest-beta) to initiate schema discovery.